-As to Snape and his loyalties; Rowling handed us the usual packet of assorted clues that pointed in both directions in HBP.
+As to Snape and his loyalties; in HBP Rowling handed us the usual packet of assorted clues that pointed in both directions.
 And most of them balanced each other out every bit as well as they have in all of the first five books.

 But this time there was one left over.

 And that one seemed to point in only one direction.

 And to me it looked like a big one.
 Any information has to be mighty significant if, in order to get it across, Rowling had to let us catch Albus Dumbledore in a flat-out lie.

 Over the first six books of the series Albus Dumbledore really did not come across as a member of the frequent liars’ club.

 Mind you, he was never as pristinely truthful as a lot of his fans would have liked to believe.
 But he was experienced enough, and clever enough, to realize that a selective and incomplete truth was far more likely to serve his purposes than a direct falsehood.
 It’s much more defensible for one thing, and if what you actually tell people is true, it’s much easier to keep your stories straight.